Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 What are mentions and their main metrics?

-Mentions are online references to brands, products, hashtags, people, etc. They can appear in blogs, social media posts, articles, and other forms of online content.
+Mentions are online references to brands, products, hashtags, people, you name it.
+They can appear in blogs, social media posts, articles, and other forms of online content.

-There are four main metrics that are calculated every time a new is fetched.
+Four main metrics are calculated every time a new is fetched.

 - Interactions indicate the number of people who have liked, commented or shared the post.